 What should I do if I think I've arrived at a page I didn't want to go to via typosquatting?

-Review, and if appropriate select, the provided suggestion, or close that browser tab and start again.
+Close that browser tab and start again.